sumitmalik51/accelerating-natural-language-processing-development-with-azure-machine-learning/Exercise0.md

       ![](images/jupyterurl.png)

-1. Login using your Labvm Admin Username and Labvm Admin Password from your Lab credentials details in the Jupyterhub portal.
-After entering your credentials click on **Sign In** button.
+1. Enter your Labvm Admin Username and Labvm Admin Password from your Lab credentials details page in the Jupyterhub login page and click on **Sign In** button.

      ![](images/jupyter.png)